filipesilva/angular-quickstart-lib/integration/README.md

-# E2E App
+# Integration App

-This is a simplified version of https://github.com/angular/quickstart used to test the lib.
+This is a simplified version of https://github.com/angular/quickstart used to test the build lib.

 ## npm scripts